Your gift matters...$55 makes a significant impact

 14. US Army veteran Brian was looking for a way to get back on his feet and become financially independent after returning from Afghanistan.
 VetsBuild helped him gain technical skills in the housing industry that helped him to secure a career as an HVAC technician.
 He is now a proud homeowner.

-16. GEICO, the top workplace campaign partner of United Way of Long Island, exemplifies volunteerism.
-Their associates held a supply drive to benefit our community partner United Veterans Beacon House.
+16. Workplace campaign partners of United Way of Long Island, exemplifies volunteerism, benefitting our community partners.
+One partner even held a supply drive to benefit vour community partner United Veterans Beacon House.
 Over 2,000 pounds of necessities were donated and delivered.
 Don’t have time to volunteer?
 Considering contributing $55 to support veterans instead.

 17. Help young adults, like John, become inspired to achieve their goals.
 YouthBuild helps students earn their high school equivalency diploma and apply to college.

 18. More than 30% of families on Long Island struggle to make ends meet despite living above the poverty income threshold and being gainfully employed.
 Extend your hand to a working family this winter by providing the gift of heat through Project Warmth.
 Warm a home with just $55.

 19. Healthy Kids-Healthy Families bridges the gap between eating nutritious foods and leading a healthy, active lifestyle… with an emphasis on the importance of a balanced diet, especially forgrowing children.
 Ensure that programs, like this, continue to impact the community.
 Contribute today.

 20. Stuff-A-Bus helps underprivileged children receive new school supplies.
 For 11 years the program has helped over 40,000 students on Long Island get prepared to start school.